 I’ve been trying to cut down on gluten for a few different reason…but when I have gluten it has to be worth it, something I absolutely love.
 I recently got a Vegan Brownie just to try as I never had one before.
-It was good, a tad too sweet for my liking.
-But it made me want to try and make my own gluten free brownies…and there are a ton of recipes out there.
-Do what works best for you.
+It was good, but too sweet for my liking.
+I wanted to try and make my own gluten free brownies…and there are a ton of recipes out there.
+Do what sounds and works best for you.
 While this recipe is not Vegan (it has eggs) it is made with Almond Flour and it tastes better than the one I purchased the other day.
-Soft and fudgy.
+It’s soft and fudgy.

-They look a little wrinkled as these are from end of the pan…blaming it on the parchment paper. 😉 We seem to eat them before I can take any decent pictures.
-But I don’t want to keep you wanting any longer….
+They look a little wrinkled as these are from end of the pan…blaming it on the parchment paper 😉 We seem to eat them before I can take any decent pictures.
+But I don’t want to keep you waiting any longer….
 Below is the recipe.

 These brownies are quick and easy to make and taste delicious.
 Hubby didn’t believe at first that they were really made with Almond Flour.
 The top is just crunchy enough and middle is soft and fudgy.
-He said I can make these any time. haha (I made these three times in one week)
+He said I can make these any time… ha (I made these three times in one week).
+I definitely don’t feel guilty indulging especially when I use Monk Fruit sweetener vs regular sugar.

 Yesterday I made a double batch… Just double the ingredients and use a 9×13 baking pan.